Pawlost/bachelors-thesis-compressed-meshers/README.md

 They can be found in `Plugins/RunDirectionalMeshingDemo/Blueprints/Content/Characters`.

 ### Scenes
-Example maps showcasing different voxel terrain configurations and chunk spawning techniques can be found in: `Plugins/RunDirectionalMeshingDemo/Content/Maps`.
-Test scenarios can be found in `Content/ProfilingScenarios/`.
+Example maps showcasing different voxel test scenarios can be found in `Content/ProfilingScenarios/`.
+The deault map showcases can be found directly in `Content/`.

 ## Licence
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.